 \section{Some Rather Wild Geometries}

 The aim of this section is to describe a particular collection of Riemannian manifolds $(M,g)$ investigated in this work.
+As far as we know they have not been studied before in the geometric literature.
 We present formulae for their sectional curvatures to show that the geometry is here far from being trivial.
 We then give two concrete examples that turn out to be useful later on.

 For an open subset $M$ of $\rn^m$, let $\lambda,\lambda_1,\dots,\lambda_m:M\to\rn$ be $C^3$-functions such that $\lambda=\lambda_1=\lambda_2$ and equip the manifold $M$ with the Riemannian metric $g$ of the special form